gabriellegall/chess_com_bi_pg/dbt/models/doc.md

 Number of moves played when the position has reached a decisive advantage for username.
 {% enddocs %}

+{% docs prct_time_remaining_early %}
+Percentage of time remaining for the username at the end of the early stage.
+{% enddocs %}

+{% docs prct_time_remaining_mid %}
+Percentage of time remaining for the username at the end of the mid-game stage.
+{% enddocs %}

+{% docs prct_time_remaining_late %}
+Percentage of time remaining for the username at the end of the late-game stage.
+{% enddocs %}

+{% docs nb_throw_blunder_playing %}
+Total number of 'Blunder' throws that username has made in the game.
+{% enddocs %}

+{% docs nb_throw_massive_blunder_playing %}
+Total number of 'Massive Blunder' throws that username has made in the game.
+{% enddocs %}

 # Games benchmark

 {% docs bench_nb_games %}